Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 T. Rowe Price's two main, U.S.-based advisory arms have a combined one disclosure between them.
 However, this disclosure is in reference to one of the firm's advisory affiliates, meaning it's not attributed to the firm directly.

-Some institutional accounts at T. Rowe Price may incur performance-based fees.
+Some accounts at T. Rowe Price may incur performance-based fees.
 This presents the potential for a conflict of interest, as advisors may have an incentive to be riskier or more speculative than they would be if this setup did not exist.
 Despite this, the firm is a fiduciary, legally obligating it to act with clients' best interests in mind at all times.

 Opening an Account With T. Rowe Price